Words on Knowing God’s Incarnation

 Some people say: “It is so difficult to know God incarnate.
 If it were the Spirit of God working directly, and we could see God’s power and authority directly, it would be easy for us to know God.”
 Is this a tenable statement?
 Let Me ask you all a question: “Is it easier to know God incarnate or the Spirit of God?
 If God incarnate and Jehovah performed the same amount of work, who would be easier to know?”
 It may be said that neither of Them are easy to know.
 When God incarnate first began working and speaking, did people not fail to understand Him?
 Did they not all misunderstand Him?
 No person knows why God is doing His work.
 If people have spiritual understanding, it is easy for them to come to know God, but if they lack spiritual understanding, and can’t understand His words, they find it difficult to know Him.
 This is a fact.
 However, through eating and drinking God’s words and undergoing judgment, chastisement, and pruning, lovers of the truth ultimately come to understand the truth, achieve dispositional transformation, and gain real knowledge of God incarnate.
 This proves that it is relatively easier to know God incarnate who is directly expressing truths, but it requires going through certain experiences.
 When the Spirit works, He can’t possibly express so many truths, He can only move or enlighten people, in which case there will be a limit to how much of the truth people can understand.
 No matter how many years people experience the work of the Spirit, they still will not receive as substantive benefits as they will by experiencing the work of God incarnate.
 This is because the work of God incarnate is visible and tangible to all, and He can express Himself anytime and anywhere.
 His words are truly numerous and clear, and all may grasp them.
 This is a very clear advantage and it is something that people can experience for themselves.
 When the Spirit works, He leaves after speaking some words—all people do is obey and carry them out, but do people know what is really going on?
 Can people know the disposition of Jehovah from these words?
 Some people say: “The Spirit is easy to know, the Spirit comes to do work carrying the true image of God.
 How is He not easy to know?”
 Indeed you know His outer image, but can you know the essence of God?
 Now God incarnate is an ordinary and normal person, whom people feel is easy to get in touch with.
 However, when His essence and His disposition are expressed, do people know those things easily?
 Do people easily accept the words He says that don’t conform to their notions?
 Some people say: “Knowing God incarnate is difficult.
 If later God was transfigured, it would be so easy to know God.”
 The people who say this put all of the responsibility on God incarnate.
 Is that really the way it is?
 Even if God’s Spirit arrived you would still fail to understand Him all the same.
 When the Spirit works, He leaves right after He finishes speaking to people, and does not explain that much to them, and does not associate and live with them in a normal way, so people do not have the opportunity to have direct contact with or come to know God.
 The benefit of the work of God incarnate to people is immense.
 The truths that it brings people are more practical.
 It helps people see the practical God Himself.
 However, knowing the essence of the incarnation and knowing the essence of the Spirit is equally difficult.
 These are similarly hard to know.

 What does it mean to know God?
 It means being able to know His joy, anger, sorrow, and happiness, and thus know His disposition—this is what it is to truly know God.
 You claim that you have seen Him, yet you do not understand His joy, anger, sorrow, and happiness and you do not understand His disposition.
 You also understand neither His righteousness nor His mercifulness, nor do you know what He likes or what He hates.
 This is not knowledge of God.
 Some people are able to follow God, but do not necessarily truly believe in God.
 To truly believe in God is to submit to God.
 Those who do not truly submit to God do not truly believe in God—this is where the difference lies.
-When you have followed God for several years, and have knowledge and understanding of God, when you have some understanding and grasp of God’s will, when you are aware of God’s painstaking intention in saving man, that is when you truly believe in God, truly submit to God, truly love God, and truly worship God.
-If you believe in God but do not pursue knowledge of God, and have no understanding of God’s will, God’s disposition, and God’s work, then you are just a follower who runs around for God and follows whatever the majority does.
+When you have followed God for several years, and have knowledge and understanding of God, when you have some understanding and grasp of God’s intentions, when you are aware of God’s thoughtful consideration in saving man, that is when you truly believe in God, truly submit to God, truly love God, and truly worship God.
+If you believe in God but do not pursue knowledge of God, and have no understanding of God’s intentions, God’s disposition, and God’s work, then you are just a follower who runs around for God and follows whatever the majority does.
 That cannot be called true submission, much less true worship.
 How does true worship come about?
 Without exception, all who see God and genuinely know God worship and fear Him; they are all compelled to bow down and worship Him.
 At present, while God incarnate is at work, the more understanding people have of His disposition and of what He has and is, the more they will treasure these things and the more they will fear Him.
 Generally, the less understanding of God people have, the more careless they are, and so they treat God as human.
 If people really knew and saw God, they would tremble in horror and bow down on the ground.
 “He that comes after me is mightier than I, whose shoes I am not worthy to bear” (Matthew 3:11)—why did John say this?
 Though deep down he did not have a very profound knowledge of God, he knew that God is awe-inspiring.
 How many people these days are capable of fearing God?
 If they do not know His disposition, then how can they fear God?
 If people neither know Christ’s essence nor understand God’s disposition, they will be even less able to truly worship the practical God.
 If they see only the ordinary and normal outward appearance of Christ, yet do not know His essence, then it is easy for them to treat Christ as just an ordinary man.
 They may adopt an irreverent attitude toward Him and can cheat Him, resist Him, rebel against Him, and cast judgment on Him.
 They can be self-righteous and not take His words seriously; they can even give rise to notions, condemnations, and blasphemy against God.
 To resolve these issues, one must know Christ’s essence and divinity.
 This is the main aspect of knowing God; it is what everyone who believes in the practical God must enter and achieve.

 Excerpt 29